wilsonmar/LoadRunner/random_birthdate_js/README.md

 CHALLENGE: Define JavaScript and HTML that takes the place of how LoadRunner calls the underlying JavaScript functions.

-1. Create your own account.
+1. Create your own account by going to http://jsfiddle.net
-2. Create a new file.
+2. Click on Sign In > Sign up
+3. Enter E-mail address, Username, Password and Password Confirmation.
+4. Type the text for ReCapticha
+5. Click Create account.
+6. Edit your profile.
+7. Click Save.
+8. Click on Editor.
-3. Paste this at the top of the JavaScript pane:
+9. Paste this at the top of the JavaScript pane:

     ```
     'use strict';